congvt305/staging-twap/app/code/Amore/CustomerRegistration/README.md

     - referrer_code: To save refferer code value when custmer will register using QR Code
     - sms_subscription_status: To identify whether customer is subscribed for SMS or not
     - dm_subscription_status: To identify whether customer is subscribed for DM or not
-    - pos_synced_report: It is text area which will contain the response value when synced with POS in case of new customer register
-    - pos_synced_successfully: Whether synced successfully or not
+    - terms_and_services_policy: Whether customer has been agreed with the terms and services policy or not
     - integration_number: To save customer integration number.
 Auto generated number like Order increment id.
 Further details you can read in next sections
     - sales_organization_code: To save Website based sale organization code.
     - sales_office_code: To save Website based sale organization code.